mthl/guix-artwork/website/posts/guix-xfce-desktop-on-foreign-distribution.md

-title: Running a Guix XFCE Desktop on CentOS 7
+title: Running a Guix Xfce Desktop on CentOS 7
 date: 2019-11-17 19:00
 author: Marius Bakke
-tags: XFCE, foreign distribution
+tags: Xfce, Foreign distribution
 ---

-This tutorial will show how to run a fully fledged XFCE desktop environment installed with Guix on top of an existing GNU/Linux distribution.
+This tutorial will show how to run a fully fledged Xfce desktop environment installed with Guix on top of an existing GNU/Linux distribution.
 This guide uses CentOS 7 as the base operating system and assumes that Xorg is already configured and running on VT2 under a different user account.

-We will borrow Xorg and `xinit` from the host distribution and run Guix XFCE on virtual terminal 4 as user 'alice'.
+We will borrow Xorg and `xinit` from the host distribution and run Guix Xfce on virtual terminal 4 as user `alice`.
 No system-wide configuration files need to be touched (apart from the Guix install), but we do make a couple of changes for convenience.

-#### From scratch to XFCE
+#### From scratch to Xfce

 If Guix is not already installed, go grab the [installation script](https://git.savannah.gnu.org/cgit/guix.git/plain/etc/guix-install.sh)